fission-codes/contacts-react/README.md

   }
 }
 ```
 You can find the JSON schema in the [repo](https://github.com/fission-suite/contacts/blob/main/src/Schemas/Dawn/Contact.json) from the contacts app, which is live at [contacts.fission.app](https://contacts.fission.app/).
 In the app you can view and manage your contacts.
-By default it assumes the contacts like at `private/Documents/Contacts/`.
+By default it assumes the contacts data in the `private/Documents/Contacts/` directory.